kubeflow/community/proposals/configurable_tooling.md

 | serving | tf-serving | ks | data scientist |
 | training | tf-job | ks | data scientist |

-From the table it's clear that some of the phases should be handled by someone with elevated privileges in the cluster and other phases are intended to be run by data scientist.
+From the table it's clear that some of the phases should be handled by someone with elevated privileges in the cluster and other phases are intended to be run by data scientists.
 It's somewhat less clear that a data scientist may have particular ways of configuring training, notebooks or serving that may not be easily satisfied by existing ksonnet libraries.
-Exposing all of the above to the data scientist muddles a clean and concise CLI by exposing:
+Exposing all of the above to the data scientist muddles the possibility of a clean and concise CLI by exposing:
   1. Lengthy setup instructions to create a DL project
   1. Configurations and other setup requiring devops support
   1. Exposure of the underlying cloud platform
   1. An ad-hoc set of commands that do not compose well, may overlap or provide redundant or non-standard arguments.
   1. Supporting commands that need to be installed on a data scientist's client machine (often with upgrade constraints).
   1. Lack of command completion or command completion (ks) that does not integrate well with other commands or within a pipeline of commands.
-  1. Lack of an ability to integrate a data scientist customizations or integrate third party commands required by third party components.
+  1. Lack of an ability to integrate a data scientist customizations or integrate new CLI subcommands required by new kubeflow components.

 ## Goals
 - Provide a data scientist's CLI that: